sr-murthy/oedtools/README.md

             "PortNumber (Acc)"
         ]

+4. Display the headers only of all required or conditionally required columns in the `reinsinfo` file schema.

+    (myvenv) $ oed query -t 'reinsinfo' -r 'R,CR' --headers-only [
+        "InuringPriority (ReinsInfo)",
+        "PlacedPercent (ReinsInfo)",
+        "ReinsCurrency (ReinsInfo)",
+        "ReinsNumber (ReinsInfo)",
+        "ReinsPeril (ReinsInfo)",
+        "ReinsType (ReinsInfo)"
+    ]

-4. Display the headers only of all columns in all the schemas whose descriptions contain the keyword "percent", i.e. we're looking here for all percentage-valued columns.
+5. Display the headers only of all columns in all the schemas whose descriptions contain the keyword "percent", i.e. we're looking here for all percentage-valued columns.

-        (myvenv) $ oed columns info -d 'percent' --headers-only [
+        (myvenv) $ oed query -d 'percent' --headers-only [
             "BrickVeneer (Loc)",
             "BuildingExteriorOpening (Loc)",